 To get closer to god and to provide the sick with as much comfort as possible.

 Sign up today to become a volunteer or simply donate today.

-A fortnightly program full of meaningful discussion and team bonding.
+A monthly program full of meaningful discussion and team bonding.
 Different topics and guest speakers.